engelsjk/rtyq/README.md

 ## Hybrid Data Model

 Rtyq uses a hybrid data model for querying geometry data in order to resolve feature bounding box overlap issues.
 Database filesizes are minimized by only storing feature IDs.
 Fast, R-tree spatial queries (i.e. Intersect) return a best-guess set of features ID's which are used to load geometry from files on disk.
-Slower, last-mile spatial checks on feature geometries are used to resolve overlap issues, namely point-in-polygon checks for point queries and high-zoom tile overlap checks for tile queries.
+Slower, last-mile spatial checks on feature geometries are used to resolve overlap issues, namely point-in-polygon checks for point queries and high-zoom level tile overlap checks for tile queries.

 ## Features